enjoy-digital/litex/doc/source/docs/getting_started/downloads.rst

   - run make test_udp

 8. Build and load Etherbone design (only for KC705 for now):
-  - python3 make.py -t Etherbone
+  - python3 make.py -t etherbone all

 9. Test design (only for KC705 for now):
   - try to ping 192.168.1.40